PNNL-Comp-Mass-Spec/Informed-Proteomics/README.md

 ## MSPathFinderT

 MSPathFinder finds peptides in top-down LC-MS/MS datasets.
-Similar to database search engines for bottom-up, it takes a fasta file, a spectrum file, and a list of modifications as an input and reports proteoform spectrum matches (PsSMs) and their scores.
+Similar to database search engines for bottom-up, it takes a FASTA file, a spectrum file, and a list of modifications as an input and reports proteoform spectrum matches (PsSMs) and their scores.
 These results are output in a tab-separated format and in a MzIdentML file.

 Processing steps: